 The Norwegian Academy of Music History Project

-The Academy’s History Project, which is supported by the Lindeman Foundation, does not aim to answer all these questions in depth.
-However, some of the question are central in the project work leading up to the fifty-years anniversary in 2023.
-The objectives are to stimulate and to support research on and documentation of the Academy’s history and how this relates to the history of music education in general.
+The Academy’s History Project, which is supported by the Lindeman Foundation, does not aim to provide exhaustive answers to all these questions, and additional ones will arise.
+However, some of these issues will form the core of the work towards the anniversary.
+The project aims to provide research on and documentation of the Academy’s history and to look into the institution’s connections to the history of music education in general.

-From the autumn of 2019, Anders Førisdal is employed as a post-doctor to study the establishment and activities of the Music Conservatoire of Oslo, until it became a government funded academy in 1973.
+Anders Førisdal is employed as a post-doctor to study the activities of the Oslo Conservatory of Music, up until it became a government funded academy in 1973.
 Førisdal will pursue questions concerning the cultural, pedagogical and aesthetic values inherent in the institutionalization processes within higher music education in Norway, with a particular focus on the relationships between national and international ideas.

-Bjørnar Utne-Reitan will study the teaching of music theory in his Ph.D.-project (2019-2022), and the significance of this discipline, in various forms, within the training of musicians from the organist school started in 1883 up until today’s NMH.
-Debates on the discipline’s function and value are of special interest to Utne-Reitan, who will also compare with the music theory training at institutions abroad.
+Bjørnar Utne-Reitan will study the teaching of music theory in his Ph.D.-project (2019-2022), and the significance of this discipline, in various forms, within the training of musicians, from the organists' school started in 1883 up until today’s Academy.
+Debates on the discipline’s function and value are of special interest to Utne-Reitan, who will also compare it with the music theory training at institutions abroad.

-Associate professor Gjertrud Pedersen, who teaches music history at NMH, will conduct research on the position of this discipline, how it has been taught and how it has been and is considered a contribution to the training of professional musicians.
+Associate professor Gjertrud Pedersen, who teaches music history at the Academy, will conduct research on the position of this discipline, how it has been taught and how it has been and is considered a contribution to the training of professional musicians.

 Processes of change are of particular interest to the history project.
 What happens when new genres, disciplines, instruments and technologies are included in the higher education programmes?
 Hans Weisethaunet studies the actions and arguments that set the ground for jazz to become part of the curriculum in higher music education in Norway.
 Other researchers will look into how folk music studies were introduced and have developed over the years.

-Disciplines which have been taught for a long time within higher music education in Norway will also be researched, such as the training of orchestral musicians, singers and church musicians as well as a range of pedagogical studies.
+The disciplines with the longest teaching history within the Academy will also be researched, such as the training of orchestral musicians, singers and church musicians as well as a range of pedagogical studies.

-Last but not least, Alfred Fidjestøl – who has written books on the Oslo Philharmonic, the Arts Council Norway and Det Norske Teatret – is engaged to write the 50 years anniversary book of the Academy, directed toward a broader public.
+Last but not least, Alfred Fidjestøl – who has written books on the Oslo Philharmonic, the Arts Council Norway and Det Norske Teatret – is engaged to write the official 50th anniversary book of the Academy, aimed at a broader public.